MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Format-Custom.md

 Wildcards are permitted.

 If you omit this parameter, the properties that appear in the display depend on the object being displayed.
-The parameter name (*Property*) is optional.
+The parameter name ("Property") is optional.
-You cannot use the *Property* and *View* parameters in the same command.
+You cannot use the Property and View parameters in the same command.

-The value of the *Property* parameter can be a new calculated property.
+The value of the Property parameter can be a new calculated property.
 To create a calculated property, use a hash table.
 Valid keys are:

 - Expression \<string\> or \<script block\>
 - Depth \<int32\>